 Here’s another Kate & Mel iMovie documentary special, this time about our first bike ride on the Silk Road in 2006.
 We never got around to making episodes 2 or 3.

 Kate Harris is a writer with a knack for getting lost.
-Her essays, reportage, and poetry have featured or are forthcoming in Outside, The Walrus, Canadian Geographic, Arc Poetry Magazine, and The Georgia Review, among others, with citations in Best American Essays and Best American Travel Writing.
-A former Rhodes and Morehead-Cain scholar, and past student of science and the history of science, she has received the Ellen Meloy Desert Writers Award and the Banff Mountain Book Award for Adventure Travel, and is a finalist for the RBC Taylor Prize.
-Canadian Geographic named her one of “Canada’s greatest modern women explorers” for journeys edging the limits of nations and prudence, such as a bike ride on the Silk Road and a ski traverse of the Pamir mountains chasing after Marco Polo sheep, but writing is her preferred mode of exploration.
+Her essays and journalism have appeared in Outside, The Walrus, Canadian Geographic Travel, and The Georgia Review, among other publications, with “notable” citations in Best American Essays and Best American Travel Writing.
+A former Rhodes and Morehead-Cain scholar, and past student of science and the history of science, she has received the Ellen Meloy Desert Writers Award, the Banff Mountain Book Award for Adventure Travel, and the RBC Taylor Prize for literary non-fiction.
+Canadian Geographic named her one of the country’s top modern-day explorers for her journeys edging the limits of nations and prudence, such as a biking across borders on the Silk Road and skiing after Marco Polo sheep in the Pamirs, but writing is her preferred mode of exploration.

-Kate lives off-grid in a log cabin with her wife and dog on the border of British Columbia and the Yukon, with stints in Ontario for family visits and hot showers.
+Kate lives off-grid in a log cabin with her wife and dog on the border of British Columbia and the Yukon, with stints in Ontario for family time, her wife’s job, and hot showers.
 Lands of Lost Borders is her first book.

 As Virginia Woolf put it,

 "That would be a glorious life, to addict oneself to perfection; to follow the curve of the sentence wherever it may lead, into deserts, under drifts of sand, regardless of lures, of seductions; to be poor always and unkempt; to be ridiculous in Piccadilly."